alecccg03/aws-soc-lab/README.md

 ## **Project Overview**

-I built a cloud-native SOC environment on AWS to simulate real-world attacks (Brute Force, Reconnaissance, C&C) and automate detection using GuardDuty, Security Hub and EventBridge
+I built a cloud-native SOC environment on AWS designed with intentional architectural flaws to simulate real-world attack vectors.
+This lab serves as a testing ground for Brute Force, Reconnaissance, and C&C activity, using GuardDuty, Security Hub, and EventBridge to automate the end-to-end detection and notification pipeline.

 <img width="762" height="731" alt="Architecture Diagram" src="https://github.com/user-attachments/assets/2fcf07d6-47b8-40ac-91b5-58ee07039f05" />